hortonworks/registry/docs/confluent.rst

 Migration from Confluent Schema Registry
 ----------------------------------------

-We support a comparability and a migration path from Confluent Schema Registry.
+We support a compatibility and a migration path from Confluent Schema Registry.

 =========
 Migration